php-repos/phpkg-documentations/build-command.md

 saeghe build production
 ```

-By running this command, you will see a built copy of your application in `builds/production` directory.
+By running this command, you will see a built copy of your application in the `builds/production` directory.

 ## What build means?